Amourspirit/ooo_uno_tmpl/docs/setup_env.rst

 No uno pip
 ----------

-Uno is required to compile temlates of this project.
+Uno is required to compile templates of this project.

 As stated there is no uno pip install.
 However uno is required for this project.